-You will have a blood test, either during this appointment or within three days (72 hours) before the date of your caesarean.
+You will have a blood test within three days (72 hours) before your caesarean.
 This is to check whether you have low iron levels (anaemia) and to save a sample of blood in case you need to have a blood transfusion.

-You will have swabs taken from your nose, throat and groin to check for any harmful bacteria on your skin.
-You will be informed of what to expect during your stay in hospital and will be given a prescription of tablets for you to take home.
+You may have already had swabs taken from your nose, throat and groin to check for MRSA, if not these will be taken.
+You will also be given an appointment for a Covid swab before your caesarean.

+You will be given a prescription of tablets for you to take home.
 Please follow the instructions on the box carefully.
 These tablets help reduce stomach acid and reduce the risk of sickness before and after the procedure.